Former Olympic Gardens Police Station building earmarked for housing development

 Prime Minister Andrew Holness made the disclosure during a tour of the structure on Friday.

-Holness, who is the Member of Parliament for the constituency, said the building, which has been situated at the Bay Farm Villas housing scheme block for over 40 years, was showing “significant deterioration” from being overused as a police station, noting “it wasn't built for [that] purpose.”
+Holness, who is the member of parliament for the constituency, said the building, which has been situated at the Bay Farm Villas housing scheme block for over 40 years, was showing “significant deterioration” from being overused as a police station, noting that “it wasn’t built for [that] purpose”.

 He indicated that the building will be renovated, with the works to include electrical, plumbing and general infrastructure upgrades.

-He advised that the project will be financed through the West Central St. Andrew Trust, and spearheaded by the Ministry of Housing, Urban Renewal, Environment and Climate Change, and the National Land Agency.
+He advised that the project will be financed through the West Central St Andrew Trust and spearheaded by the Ministry of Economic Growth and Job Creation (under which housing and urban renewal fall), and the National Land Agency.

 “We note that there are many police officers who have to travel long distances and aren’t able to find places to rent close to the station they work.
 Indeed, some of them work overtime and they will need a location where they can stay,” he said.